Giqles/giqles/README.md

 ### Adam Giles

-I work as a Research Scientist at Amazon in London.
-I'm currently leading the engineering side of an Economics and Machine Learning team, where we use statistics, economics, and technology to solve complex economic and causal inference problems.
+I work as an Applied Scientist at Amazon in London.
+I'm currently working on causal inference and incrementality in advertising.

 Here you'll find my personal projects, most of which aren't very work related.
 Eg,